Great question, and the answer is not only complicated, but it turns out to be a real shocker, because Yeshua never said that! Read on:

 Nowhere do we find that He was "three persons in one" which is an absolutely ridiculous concept.
 First of all, YHWH is a SPIRIT as is His Ruach (Holy Spirit).
 Neither of them have human bodies and cannot therefore be "persons."
 Yeshua, however, was an actual Person who walked the Earth - a Person with a divine Nature!
 Please think about this: If the Holy Spirit was a "person" then how could he possibly get inside each believer?

 God can present Himself to us in whatever form He wishes and we have no right to suggest He is anything except what Scripture has revealed.
 (Please read our article which debunks "trinity" and reveals why it is an erroneous concept.)
 People tend to forget that YHWH has also revealed Himself as a burning bush, pillars of cloud and fire, three men at the Oaks of Mamre, and He even spoke through a donkey before we ever learned about Yeshua and His atoning death.

 Now here is a real kicker: Yeshua never said, "Why have you forsaken me?"
-He said, "Why have you spared me?"
-These words are straight from the Aramaic English New Testament (AENT) which is a translation of the oldest NT ever discovered, the Khabouris Codex which was written in all Aramaic - no Greek in sight!
-Here's the scripture along with its footnote from the AENT:
+According to the Aramaic, he said, "Why have you spared me?"
+Here's the scripture along with its footnote from the Aramaic English New Testament: